mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-12-a-substitution-model-of-computation.md

     string to be substituted with
 ```

 That was surprisingly easy !
 But there is still one piece left.
 In a Turing machine, for every state, we cycle through the quadruples to see if a quadruple matches the state we're currently in.
 If it does, we execute the quadruple code.
 Otherwise, we stop.
-Because we've only translated the quadruples so far in our model of computation, we still need a way to cycle through them, and stop once nothing matches.
+We've only translated the quadruples so far.
+We still need a way to cycle through them, and stop once nothing matches.
 We could either make this cycling implicit like in the case of Turing machines.
 If we want to make it explicit, which has its advantages, we will need to introduce a `repeat till no change` operator :
 ```
 repeat till no change :
     <translated quadruples here>